sfranzyshen/wasm3_testing/README.md

 * The wasm binary files are distrubited with the source ... so you can test things without having the Wasienv toolchain installed.

 ### Future Goals
-* create a web interface to edit, compile, and upload wasm sketches
+* create a (self hosted) web interface to edit, compile, and upload wasm sketches to the microcontroller 😊